The Vermont Statutes Online

 (e) Private right of action for damages against a certifier.

 (1) Except as otherwise provided in this subsection, a person aggrieved by another person’s breach of that other person’s representations contained in a certification or supporting affidavit issued or received as provided under subsection (d) of this section, within 10 years after the earlier of completion of construction or occupancy of the affected commercial building or portion of that building, may bring a civil action in Superior Court against a person who has an obligation of certifying compliance under subsection (d) of this section alleging breach of the representations contained in that person’s certification.
-This action may seek injunctive relief, damages arising from the aggrieved party’s reliance on the accuracy of those representations, court costs, and reasonable attorney’s fees in an amount to be determined by the court.
+The person may seek injunctive relief, damages arising from the aggrieved party’s reliance on the accuracy of those representations, court costs, and reasonable attorney’s fees in an amount to be determined by the court.
 As used in this subdivision, “damages” includes costs incidental to increased energy consumption.

 (2) A person’s failure to affix the certification as required by this section shall not be an affirmative defense in such an action against the person.